Hispanics and Latinos in New Mexico: History

 The Spanish settlement began on July 11, 1598, when the explorer Don Juan de Oñate came north from Mexico City to New Mexico with 500 Spanish settlers and soldiers and a livestock of 7,000 animals.
 They founded San Juan de los Caballeros, the first Spanish settlement in what was called the Kingdom of New Mexico, after the Valley of Mexico.
 The colony grew steadily, although it was diminished by the Pueblo revolt in 1680, which led to the murder of many Spaniards and Nuevomexicanos.
 Comanches frequently attacked Spanish and other Native American settlements.
-The only colonial governor of New Mexico to achieve peace with the Comanches was Tomás Vélez Cachupín, who adminitered the province from 1749 to 1754 and 1762 to 1767.
+The only colonial governor of New Mexico to achieve peace with the Comanches was Tomás Vélez Cachupín, who administered the province from 1749 to 1754 and 1762 to 1767.
 On the other hand, under several colonial governments of New Mexico, including Cachupin's, the appropriation of Amerindian lands by Spaniards or Nuevomexicanos was prohibited under penalty of imprisonment or fine.

 The mainland part of New Spain won independence from Spain in 1821 and New Mexico became part of the new nation of Mexico.
 The new 'Mexican' elite attempted to create a common identity out of all the classes and different ethnicities.
 Nationalists attempted to establish equality, if only legally, between these different groups.
 The Spanish settlers of New Mexico and their descendants adapted to Mexican citizenship somewhat even though there was a great deal of tension during this period—as was the case in many places in early Mexico.
 In 1836, after the Republic of Texas gained independence, Texas claimed part of the province of New Mexico, which was disputed by Mexico.
 In 1841, the Texans sent an expedition to occupy the area, but the expedition was captured by Mexican troops.
 Despite this, western Spanish New Mexico was eventually annexed by Texas.